-When using the Microsoft Hyper-V hypervisor for your enterprise IT systems, sometimes you might want to connect virtual machines (VMs) to networks which are outside of your Hyper-V host, such as your corporate intranet or to the internet.
+When using the Microsoft Hyper-V hypervisor for your enterprise IT systems, sometimes you might want to connect virtual machines (VMs) to networks which are outside of your Hyper-V host, such as your corporate intranet or the internet.
 That's where the Hyper-V virtual switch feature can come to your IT department's aid.

 What Is a Hyper-V Virtual Switch?